Creative-Link-for-Digital-Health/SynthConvo/README.md

 ## Generation Process

-Validate that all of the conversation components are present and not mistakes in the setup where made `python utils/interface_validator.py input_libraries/conversations/conversation_001.example.json`
+Validate that all of the conversation components are present and no mistakes in the setup where made `python utils/interface_validator.py input_libraries/conversations/conversation_001.example.json`

 Generate a conversation